 Donations to Political Campaigns and PACs

 We use Virginia political contribution figures according to VPAP for Dominion and APCO for the year 2017.
-We also add their federal political contributions, prorated by the amount Virginia ratepayers account for their utility’s parent company’s revenues.
-These numbers do not include parent company PAC donations because they are often funded by employees, thus making these estimates of ultimate cost to ratepayers conservative.
+We also add Dominion’s federal political contributions and, APCO’s federal political contributions prorated by the amount Virginia ratepayers account for their utility’s parent company’s revenues.
+These numbers do not include parent company PAC donations because they are often funded by employees, thus making these estimates of the ultimate cost to ratepayers conservative.